 What are some stereotypes about people in cybersecurity and IT, and how do you overcome them?

 All of the great current sitcoms that are IT-related all do a spectacular job of exploiting every single one of them.
 Silicon Valley just makes me laugh every single time, The IT Crowd, every Dilbert comic.
 They’re all mostly spot on, which is the horrible, funny thing about it.
 The supremacy problem that technology people get into, where, because they know something and they know its importance, that they can be demeaning to other people.
 I’ve seen that happen.
 You can’t be full of yourself.
 You have to be able to clearly communicate complicated situations or technologies that are complete Greek to everybody else you’re talking to in a way that makes sense.
 You can’t talk down to people.
 You have to be approachable.

 Psst…Interested in hearing more from today’s expert?
-Sign up now to tune in on Wednesday, August 29 at 1 pm EDT to watch Mat and BlueCat’s Jim Williams host our newest webinar, “Busy IT Executive’s Guide to Leveraging DNS”.
+Mat and Jim dive into more detail in this video: “Busy IT Executive’s Guide to Leveraging DNS“.

 Why do you think cybersecurity professionals are so hard to come by?